How Can Pilates For Scoliosis Help You Feel Better?

-Scoliosis is a change in the spine’s shape that can occur as you grow up, particularly around puberty.
-Scoliosis is idiopathic, meaning no one knows why it occurs; it can also arise with an injury or the aging process.
-For example, if you injure your hip, knee, or ankle, you may put more weight on the opposite leg, which could cause you to lean sideways.
-Not only does the spine bend, but scoliosis also rotates in the same direction as the side that is bending.
-If the spine is side bending to the right, then the bones rotate to the right.
+Because scoliosis is idiopathic, meaning no one knows why it occurs, it can arise with an injury or the aging process.
+As an example, if you injure your hip, knee, or ankle, you may put more weight on the opposite leg, which could cause you to lean sideways.
+Thus, not only does the spine bend, but scoliosis also rotates in the same direction as the side that is bending.
+So if the spine is bending to the right, then the bones rotate to the right.
 When the bones rotate, the ribs do as well, resulting in a ribbed bump, a visual prominence in the rib cage.

-Overcompensating could result in a curve of the spine in the shape of a capital C. The C could either face the right or left side of your body and round the most at the apex of the center portion of your spine.
-The S curve is another class that can become prominent during the aging process.
+Evidently, overcompensating could result in a curve of the spine in the shape of a capital C. Not only could the C face either the right or left side of your body, but it could also round the greatest at the apex of the center portion of your spine.
+In addition, the S curve is another class that can become prominent during the aging process.
 Since scoliosis could create pain and discomfort, it might feel as though you can’t remain physically active.
-If you want to learn more about how scoliosis affects the body and effective tips to stay active and boost your health, then keep reading.
+Despite these potential long-term effects, pilates is a wonderful tool to combat the results of scoliosis.
+If you want to learn more about how scoliosis affects the body and effective pilates tips to stay active and boost your health, then keep reading.

 Studies show the lack of a proactive approach regarding scoliosis prevention makes parents frustrated.
-The likelihood of scoliosis grows over time through the ‘wait and see’ approach.
-Because of this, a mild curve could range from 10-15 degrees, a moderate curve from 25-30, and a severe range of 30 or more degrees.
-If the scoliosis worsens and the curve gets larger, what are potential repercussions to the spine and internal organs?
+Since the likelihood of scoliosis grows over time through the ‘wait and see’ approach, a mild curve could range from 10-15 degrees, a moderate curve from 25-30, and a severe range of 30 or more degrees.
+Undoubtedly, if scoliosis worsens and the curve gets larger, the potential repercussions to the spine and internal organs are serious.
 Some examples are:

 - 1. Compressed lungs

 - 2. Decreased energy levels and tolerance of activity